aniruddhb/CodeTheChangeBackendOnboarding/README.md

 For your exercise, you will be writing another route.
 A stub has been provided, but you'll have to fill in the rest!

-1. Given an integer `id` as a query parameter, return the name of all vehicles that are used by the SW character corresponding to `id`
+1. Given an integer `id` as a query parameter, create a route that returns the name of all vehicles that are used by the SW character corresponding to `id`
+2. **Bonus Route**: Given a list of integers `ids` in the request body that corresponds to a list of SW characters, construct a route that returns a list of all unique vehicles used by said characters